kubeflow/website/content/en/docs/other-guides/integrations/data-management.md

 As a leading contributor to Kubeflow, Arrikto incorporates its standards-based, scale-out storage and data management solution (Rok) with Kubeflow.
-Arrikto's Rok presents a Kubernetes storage class to Kubeflow and natively integrates with the critical Kubeflow components.
-Rok’s native integration simplifies operations, boosts performance, and enables best practices for efficient data versioning, packaging, and secure sharing across teams and cloud boundaries.
+Arrikto's Rok presents a Kubernetes storage class to Kubeflow and integrates with the critical Kubeflow components.
+Rok’s built-in integration simplifies operations, boosts performance, and enables best practices for efficient data versioning, packaging, and secure sharing across teams and cloud boundaries.